jibby0/server/README.md

 Create SC backed by Filesystem & Pool
 Ensure the CSI subvolumegroup was created.
-If not, `ceph fs subvolumegroup create <fsname> csi` Create PVC without a specified PV: PV will be auto-created _Super important_: Set created PV to ReclaimPolicy: Retain Create a new, better-named PVC
+If not, `ceph fs subvolumegroup create <fsname> csi` Create PVC without a specified PV: PV will be auto-created _Super important_: Set created PV's `persistentVolumeReclaimPolicy` to `Retain` Save the PV yaml, remove any extra information (see rook/data/data-static-pv.yaml for an example of what's required).
+Give it a more descriptive name.
+Delete the PVC, and PV.
+Apply your new PV YAML.
+Create a new PVC, pointing at this new PV.

 ### Resizing a CephFS PVC
 Grow resources->storage on PV